 The train depot was originally built in 1905 by the Wadley and Mt.
 Vernon Railroad.
 The Georgia and Florida Railroad made its presence in Douglas in 1907 and became a major employer for the area for the next 60 years.
 In 1949, the depot was closed for passenger transportation and closed its doors in the mid 1980s.
 In 1999, Georgia and Florida Railway employees, Friends of the Museum, and the City of Douglas renovated the depot and re-opened it as Heritage Station Museum.

 We are open weekly, based on the availability of our volunteers on most Thursdays, Fridays, and Saturdays.
 Call BEFORE you plan a trip to make sure we are open (912)381-1135.
 COVID-19 protocols will be followed.
 Please wear a mask at all times during your visit at the museum.
 Guided tours are available by request.
 Field trips and groups are welcome during normal hours or by appointment.
 Admission to the museum is a $1 donation per person.

 History At High Noon

-Due to COVID-19 restrictions, we currently are not hosting History at High Noon.
-However, once we are able begin again, welcome you to attend History at High Noon program each month.
+We welcome the public to attend the History at High Noon program each month on the 4th Wednesday at 12Noon.
 Hear stories and discussions with locals about our area history.
 You will hear some tales, some tall and some hard to believe!
-History at High Noon is on the fourth Wednesday at 12Noon at the Museum.

-For more information on the Museum, please call (912) 389-3461 or email the museum.
+For more information on the Museum, please call (912) 381-1135 or email the museum.

 Renovations begin with removal of old paint January 24, 2021